servo/ci-runners/README.md

 - Change `<source file="..."/>` to `<source dev="/dev/null"/>`
 - Save and quit (nano): Ctrl+X, Y, Enter
 - Restart the monitor: `systemctl restart monitor`

-Building the base vm image is handled automatically by the monitor.